Try these simple steps to help keep you and your growing baby safe, and help make life easier in the months ahead

 3. Watch what you eat

 Why?
 If food is not cooked through completely, it may contain bacteria called listeria, which can cause miscarriage, stillbirth or serious illness in a newborn baby.

 How?
 To avoid listeria bacteria make sure food is cooked at high temperatures.
 Here are some other foods to avoid:

-Steer clear of cheeses that are soft, blue, unpasteurised or have a soft rind, plus all types of pâté, including vegetable.
+Steer clear of cheeses that are blue, unpasteurised or mould-ripened soft cheese including cheeses that have a soft rind, plus all types of pâté, including vegetable.

 Avoid swordfish, shark and marlin, and eat no more than two tuna steaks a week (about 140g cooked or 170g raw) or four medium-size cans of tuna a week (drained weight of about 140g per can) – at high levels, the mercury in these fish can harm your baby’s developing nervous system.